CodeMaverick-143/Blogging/README.md

 Hey there!
 Welcome to Travlog, a sleek and modern blog application built with React, TypeScript, and Tailwind CSS.
 It's designed to be a clean, responsive, and user-friendly platform for sharing stories and ideas.

-Right now, it uses mock data stored locally, making it super easy to get started and experiment without needing a backend setup.
+Right now, it uses mock data stored locally, making it super easy to get started and experiment without needing a backend setup.....

 ## ✨ Key Features